MicrosoftDocs/terminal/TerminalDocs/group-policy.md

 ### Disabled Source Profiles

-Supported on Windows Terminal Preview 1.22 or later.
+Supported on Windows Terminal 1.21 or later.
 <br>
 This policy disables source profiles from being generated.
 Source names can be arbitrary strings.
 Potential candidates can be found as the "source" property on profile definitions in Windows Terminal's `settings.json` file.